arielhenryson/k8-expert/README.md

-# k8-expert
+# jones-bot

-Your AI-powered SRE for Kubernetes
+Your AI-powered assistant for jones

 ## Setup